What are your rates?

 Because each translation project is unique based on the complexity of the language and the formatting, rates may vary.
 To find out, send me the file(s), and I'll get back to you shortly with a quote.

 I generally price my translation and localization services on a per-word rate.
-For transcreation, interpretation, transcription, and editing, hourly or per-project rates apply.
+For transcription and editing, hourly or per-project rates apply.

 If the text is in a non-editable format (such as an image or a PDF), extracting and reformatting it will take extra time.
 Thus, the quote will include an additional fee.
 Likewise, if the project requires working overnight or through the weekend, a surcharge will apply.